microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgDevice.md

 	DeviceMetadata = "deviceMetadata-value"
 	DeviceVersion = 99
 }
-New-MgDevice -BodyParameter $params
+New-MgBetaDevice -BodyParameter $params
 ```

-This example shows how to use the New-MgDevice Cmdlet.
+This example shows how to use the New-MgBetaDevice Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS